mh-abbasi/xcnt-expenses/README.md

 * Documenting the API using [Swagger](https://swagger.io/)
 * Add custom exception handlers for having control to the error messages.
 * Add Login view for the application

+> I've added the phpDocs for most part of the code, But if there is a unclear part feel free to ask me for more details